604.736.1640 Vancouver, British Columbia

 Exercises for swollen legs, also known as anti-gravity workouts, help pump excess fluid to the body’s center from the lower body.
 In the body’s center, the kidney processes extra fluids before being naturally passed out of the body.

-Remember that since these exercises work by eliminating excess body fluid, your loved one is likely to visit the bathroom more often than usual when engaging in these workout routines.
+Remember that since these exercises eliminate excess body fluid, older adults are likely to visit the bathroom more often than usual when engaging in these workout routines.

 6 Simple Exercises for Swollen Ankles

-Before your loved one engages in these exercises for swollen ankles and feet, ensure that their doctor has provided their approval.
-Once they’re clear to try them out, the following exercise activities are proven workout routines to reduce swelling in the ankles.
+Before your loved one engages in these exercises for swollen ankles and feet, ensure their doctor approves them.
+Once they’re clear about trying them out, the following exercise activities are proven workout routines to reduce swelling in the ankles.

 1. Ankle Pumps